-This is a planned route, which I hope to complete in the near future.
+This is a route I planned a little while ago and finally got to complete this week.
 It's somewhat more of an Urban Ramble than the other walks that I've added so far, spending more time within Leeds/Rothwell, but taking in some of the linking countryside paths along the way.

 I've suggested that this walk starts at the Leeds Urban Bike Park.
 It has good cake and coffee.
 From there, we will head down to the tramway, head north along the Middleton Railway and then out to the Aire & Calder Navigation.
 We'll start to return back at the Rothwell Country Park, before walking briefly through Rothwell and joining a disused railway to take us to Robin Hood, before climbing back up Middleton Hill and back to the bike park.

 There are a few places for parking at Middleton Park now.
 The Bike Park has ample parking with two overflow car parks, there is also the main park car park and some spaces on the approach road.
 Also, there is parking along Town Street above the park.
 All parking is free, but it'd be pleasant to make use of the cafe, should you use the car park at the bike park.

 Setting off through the park, follow the tarmac path that passes the BMX track and blue/red routes at the top of the hill.
 If you have a remote interest in cycling/sports, you will probably find something up here to entertain you as you pass through.
 The bike park opened toward the end of 2017 and appears to be a big success, reusing land that was previously a golf course and bringing in many visitors of all generations.